 Those were the conditions as I drove past a place called Cove Fort, near Fillmore, Utah.
 Right around that area is a pass over a tall hill, one of several along the route where the road ascends and then drops several hundred feet in just a few miles.
-You can see it on Google Maps, just north of where I-70 meets I-15 where I-15 splits for about a mile.
+You can see it on Google Maps, just north of where I-70 meets I-15 where the 15 splits for about a mile.

 The safety belt that saved my life now held me suspended over the car's roof.
 To my right the passenger’s side of the car had been crushed.
 To my left the driver's window frame was intact.
 The window had shattered.

 What follows, what I see in my mind now, is another series of impressions, the order of which I can’t precisely remember.
 I saw the trail the Excursion's chassis had carved on the side of the road.
 I became aware how lucky I was that the ridge was mostly made of mud and clay.
 No rocks, no trees, no telephone poles.
-The mud probably absorbed most of my momentum, kept me from bouncing all the way back on the the middle or across the road.
+The mud probably absorbed most of my momentum, kept me from bouncing all the way across the road.
 I saw cars race past.
 A few barely avoided the wreck.
 I did a quick inventory of my body.
 Still felt okay.
 Hands were raw, but mostly small scrapes.
 The blood felt sticky beneath my wedding band.
 I saw that about a quarter of a mile ahead two cars had pulled off to the side.
 Drivers were getting out.
-I ran to meet, them.
+I ran to meet them.
 Assured them that I was the only passenger.
 They’d called 911 already.
 One had water to help clean my hands.

 In just a few minutes a highway patrolman arrived and began working to keep the lane clear.
 Not long after an ambulance arrived, then a tow truck.
 The EMTs verified that I was uninjured.

 The sun set.
 The ambulance gave me a ride to a nearby gas station.
 I filled out forms, traded small talk with an EMT, and spoke to a highway patrolman.
 He remarked how the combination of dropping temperatures, drizzly rain, and high wind speeds made the conditions ideal for black ice, and how suddenly they had arisen.
 He opined that this wreck could've happened to anyone.
 Maybe he was right.
 I should have been more cautious, driven more slowly.
 Easy to say now.
-The freeway had seemed to demand caution but hadn't felt dangerous.
+The weather had seemed to demand caution but hadn't felt dangerous.
 It hadn't been dark, hadn't been snowing.
 Could I have corrected the slide had I been more skilled, more alert?

 I should have driven more slowly.